Republika Srpska: Governance

 According to its constitution, Republika Srpska has its president, legislature (the 83-member unicameral National Assembly of Republika Srpska), executive government, police force, court system, customs service (under the state-level customs service), and postal service.
 It also has official symbols, including a coat of arms, a flag (a variant of the Serbian flag without the coat of arms displayed) and its entity anthem.
 The Constitutional Law on the Coat of Arms and Anthem of Republika Srpska was ruled not in concordance with the Constitution of Bosnia and Herzegovina as it states that those symbols 'represent the statehood of Republika Srpska' and are used 'under moral norms of the Serb people'.
 According to the Constitutional Court's decision, the Law was to be corrected by September 2006.
 Republika Srpska later changed its emblem.

 Although the constitution names Sarajevo as the capital, the northwestern city of Banja Luka is the headquarters of most of the institutions of government, including the parliament, and is, therefore, the de facto capital.
 After the war, Republika Srpska retained its army, but in August 2005, the parliament consented to transfer control of Army of Republika Srpska to a state-level ministry and abolish the entity's defence ministry and army by 1 January 2006.
 These reforms were required by NATO as a precondition of Bosnia and Herzegovina's admission to the Partnership for Peace programme.
 Bosnia and Herzegovina joined the programme in December 2006.

-In July 2023, legislation was passed to criminalise insult and defamation with up to 10 years in prison.
-This is likely to jeopardize freedom of speech and silence critics.
-Critics have said that this could make the Republika Srpska an authoritarian regime.
+In July 2023, legislation was passed criminalising insult and defamation, with penalties of up to 10 years in prison.
+This is likely to jeopardise freedom of speech and silence critics.
+Critics have said this could turn the Republika Srpska into an authoritarian regime.

+Republika Srpska also acts as a unitary state with high levels of centralisation as well, contrasting the Federation of Bosnia and Herzegovina who uses federalism.